CodeXCourses/level-1-course-content/week-1-dev-tools-and-vscode.md

 * Open Chrome Dev Tools using a keyboard shortcut
 * Make live changes to HTML and CSS

+**Assignment 1:**

+Change the headline of a local news website.
+Take a screenshot and submit.

+Make an account with Mimo.org.
+Start Intro to Web Development.
+Take a screenshot and submit.

 ## Day 2 DevTools

 On Day 2, we will review the DevTools concepts from Day 1.
 Be careful to review methodically.
 Students will forget, and some will be coming in new if they missed the first class.

 We will also introduce topics like files and servers.
-For simplicity, build a simple website in Replit or Codespaces and give them the live link to browse from their own browser.
+For simplicity, instead of browsing a commercial website with Dev Tools, build a simple website in Replit or Codespaces and give them the live link to browse from their own browser.
 (If you are able to use a tunnel to share your localhost, you might do that, too.)
 Show them the relationship between files on the server and documents in the browser.

 You can introduce h1, p, a, and img tags.
 Show how images are served just like files.
 Demo links and folders if possible.